raspberrypilearning/green-goals/en/step_1.md

 title: What you will learn
 ---

-+ How to get sprites to respond to a change in backdrop
++ How to get sprites to respond to a change in backdrop (how to use broadcast to control a sequence of an animation?)
-+ Learn about the Green Goals by creating a project about them
++ Use motion and sound to show an action
-+ Make sprites move in a variety of different ways to show an action
++ Learn about the United Nations Development goals by creating a project about them

 --- /collapse ---